Trip Reports

 - Commercial Credits

-- Antenna, Offset Gregorian Telescope
+- Offset Gregorian Telescope "Antenna"

 - Pointing the Telescopes, Brakes

-- Cooled Amplifier, Fiber optic link to a Node
+- Fiber optic link to a Node

 - a Node, then to central building